-Limited Liability Companies LLCs for Beginners
+Limited Liability Companies for Beginners

 An Overview of the Benefits of Using an LLC to Start a Business or Pool Assets

-In recent years, limited liability companies, or LLCs as they are frequently known, have become one of the most popular ways for investors to structure their holdings, beating out the formerly more popular limited partnership.
+Limited liability companies (LLCs) have become one of the most popular ways for investors to structure their holdings, beating out the formerly more popular limited partnership.
+The beauty of an LLC is its flexibility.
 From families pooling their money together to Fortune 500 corporations that have subsidiaries, there are many ways to take advantage of the benefits of an LLC.

-The Potential Benefits to Using a Limited Liability Company
+Benefits of Using a Limited Liability Company

-A limited liability company is a special legal structure that combines the benefits of a corporation and a partnership.
-Some of these benefits and advantages might include:
+An LLC is a special legal structure that combines the benefits of a corporation and a partnership.
+Some of these benefits and advantages include: